SheriZig/StockAnalysis/README.md

 3. A disadvantage to refactoring code in a production environment, is the cost in terms of time and effort.
 The benefit of the refactoring must outweigh the cost.
 A careful evaluation should be conducted to determine if refactoring is advantageous.
 4. A second disadvantage could be unintended consequences.
 Refactoring code may cause an unintended break in another part of the code introducing a bug.
 The may be unrealized at the time of refactoring and previously tested code may now contain a bug that will be sent to customers in the field.
 There are advantages and disadvantages to refactoring existing code.
 Careful consideration should be given to the scope of the change and possible consequences to making meaningful changes.
-In the case of the original VBA code that was refactored, it was time consuming to change the structure of the code to remove the nested FOR loop based on the provided dataset the improved performance was not significant.
+In the case of the original VBA code that was refactored, it was time consuming to change the structure of the code to remove the nested FOR loop based on the provided dataset.
+The improved performance was not significant as a matter of run time saved.
 However, if the intent is to run the code on a dataset containing thousands or millions of rows of data any improvement to the performance will be exponential.